Signs of Infertility in Men and Women

 A major loss of sex drive can signify a lot of things.
 You might be highly stressed or depressed, or you are taking certain medication which affected your hormone level.
 However, endometriosis can cause reduced sex drive and pain during sex, also having trouble getting pregnant.

 Unexplained weight gain can also be a sign of PCOS.
 PCOS affects how the body responds to insulin, which is called insulin resistance.
 With insulin resistance, the body responds to insulin well, which leaves a high level of glucose molecules in the blood and low energy.
-Over time, it causes weight gain.
+Over time, it causes weight gain (more on what foods and toxins to avoid here).

 The average woman’s menstrual cycle lasts 28 days.
 Cycles can range from 21-35 days in adults.
 It is considered regular if the cycles are consistent.
 With an irregular menstrual cycle, the periods are unpredictable.
 It is impossible to know when the next period will come.
 This is commonly seen in women who have hormone imbalances, especially PCOS, which affects fertility.